Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 ---
 title   : Echoing Ego
-projectid   : echoing-ego
 teaser  : Interactive performance exploring the concept of ego

 members:
  - name : Mariya Mishurenko
  - name : Gordey Chernyy
  - name : Enki Andrews
  - name : Anirudh "Eka"
  - name : Julia Frey
  - name : Adriana Molello
 ---

 What would it mean to “virtually dissect” your ego, and discover its component parts?
 This was the question asked by the “Echoing Ego” team, leading to the creation of an installation and performance piece.